ToastShaman/zuhlke-camp-2022/tdd-and-pair-programming/src/test-driven-development.md

 ## Pitfalls of TDD

-* Tests need to be treated with the same respect and care as production code
+* Tests need to be treated with the same respect and care as production code (make them readable, refactor them)
 * Excessive use of mocking can hinder your ability to refactor
   * See [Mockists Are Dead.
 Long Live Classicists][7]
 * Testing the wrong thing or at the wrong level/abstraction